MSc in Sustainable Urban Development

 The allocation of graduate supervision for this course is the responsibility of the Department for Continuing Education and this role will usually be performed by the Course Director.

 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department for Continuing Education.
 Students typically meet with their Course Supervisor during each teaching week.
-For the final teaching week students usually meet with their Dissertation Supervisor.
+During year two, students usually meet with their Dissertation Supervisor.
+Between the last teaching week and dissertation submission deadline, students can have up to five online tutorials with their Dissertation Supervisors.
+These are arranged between the student and the Dissertation Supervisor considering the Supervisor’s other work commitments and summer annual leave.

 Assessment